Mark Bittman’s Everything-But-the-Chicken Salad

 Nowadays, most of our mayo is homemade: It takes 30 seconds and kills the store-bought stuff, whatever brand.
 (Yes, there’s still a jar of Hellmann’s in the fridge.)
 And often that homemade mayo is vegan, usually with a base of silken tofu.
 That’s also easy to make, though, of course, you can buy a variety of substitutes.
 The development of vegan mayo – something that really didn’t exist in my childhood – now allows everyone to enjoy deli-style salads, like coleslaw, macaroni, potato, and so on.

 The basic elements of these – and of the non-vegan egg, chicken, tuna, and so on – salads, are well known.
 But if you start playing around, you can always come up with something new, and my favorite of this is a creamy salad of grated jicama (celeriac, kohlrabi, parsnips, turnips – even a combination – are also fabulous here), bound in a mustardy mayonnaise dressing with grapes and the strong, mysterious fresh tarragon.

-Note: For more great recipes, community, and discussion around food, join The Bittman Project.
-Members have access to every recipe that Mark Bittman publishes as well as community discussions, weekly Super-Cheap Dinner recipes, and some of the most stimulating food journalism in existence.
+When you join The Bittman Project, members have access to every recipe that Mark Bittman publishes as well as community discussions, weekly Super-Cheap Dinner recipes, and some of the most stimulating food journalism in existence.